 Day 16 Black Turtle Cove/Quito (1B)

-Explore the mangrove lagoon at Black Turtle Cove.
-In the afternoon, transfer for a flight back to Quito for one last night on the town.
+In the early morning, explore the mangrove lagoon at Black Turtle Cove before transferring to the airport for a flight back to Quito.
+Enjoy a final night out on the town.

 Day 17 Quito

 ** If you see this next to a price, a specific price in your currency has not been provided, this is an estimated-only price based on a currency conversion, the price you pay may be different to that shown

 Sign up to our weekly Trip Finder email and get a selection of the best trips to feed your Wanderlust